Advocacy and Justice Clinic for Solo and Small Firm Attorneys

 How It Works

-About a week before the clinic night, the pro bono attorney will receive the case file so that conflicts can be cleared and the attorney can review the initial case information.
-The clinics are held on Wednesday nights, at which time the pro bono attorney will have the initial client meeting.
+About a week before the clinic, the pro bono attorney will receive the case file so that conflicts can be cleared and the attorney can review the initial case information.
+The pro bono attorney will have the initial client meeting at the clinic.
 D.C.
-Bar Pro Bono Program staff and the expert mentors will be available on site at the clinic to facilitate the initial meeting and provide immediate support.
-The Clinic is next scheduled for Wednesday, July 23 at 5:30 p.m. at 1101 K Street NW, Suite 200.
+Bar Pro Bono Center staff and the expert mentors will be available on site at the clinic to facilitate the initial meeting and provide immediate support.
 Please review the steps outlined in the section below to apply.

 How to Become a Volunteer

-If you are interested in participating and taking a case through our July 23, 2014 Clinic, please complete the Volunteer Interest Form and e–mail your resume to Vanessa Batters-Thompson, managing attorney, at VBatters-Thompson@dcbar.org.
+If you are interested in participating and taking a case through our Clinic, please complete the Volunteer Interest Form.
 Once the D.C.
-Bar Pro Bono Program reviews your information, provided you meet the below criteria, you will be contacted to schedule a brief 15 minute telephone interview with Pro Bono Program staff.
-After the completion of the interview, you will be notified by the D.C.
-Bar Pro Bono Program about the availability to participate in the Clinic on July 23, 2014.
+Bar Pro Bono Center reviews your information, provided you meet the below criteria, you will be contacted to schedule a brief 15 minute telephone interview with Pro Bono Center staff.

 - Have at least 2 years of litigation experience or some relevant experience in housing, disability, or family law;